carnesen/google-cloud/README.md

 Similar to Node.js sites, the package directory is uploaded to Google Cloud as-is.
 The root of the package, however, is not what gets served by App Engine.
 Instead by convention it's assumed that the `dist` subdirectory that contains the static content that you want to serve.
 If that convention doesn't suit you, please just let me know and I'd be happy to parameterize it.

 ## More information
 This library doesn't have many unit tests, but I use it on a semi-regular basis to deploy sites to [carnesen.com](https://carnesen.com).
+To be sure, I don't get much traffic on those sites, but my GCP bill is typically less than a dollar a month!
 If you encounter any bugs or have any questions or feature requests, please don't hesitate to file an issue or submit a pull request on this project's repository on GitHub.

 ## Related
--[@carnesen/carnesen-dot-com](https://github.com/carnesen/carnesen-dot-com): Automates deployment of carnesen.com to Google Cloud Platform
+- [@carnesen/carnesen-dot-com](https://github.com/carnesen/carnesen-dot-com): Automates deployment of carnesen.com to Google Cloud Platform
 - [@carnesen/cli](https://github.com/carnesen/cli): A library for building Node.js command-line interfaces
 - [@carnesen/tslint-config](https://github.com/carnesen/tslint-config): TSLint configurations for `@carnesen` projects
 - [@carnesen/tsconfig](https://github.com/carnesen/tsconfig): TypeScript configurations for `@carnesen` projects